sipeed/MaixPy/docs/doc/en/basic/os.md

 ## Burning the System Image to MaixCAM

-Refer to the [MaixCAM System Burning](https://wiki.sipeed.com/hardware/zh/maixcam/os.html) tutorial.
+Refer to the hardware documentation [MaixCAM System Burning](https://wiki.sipeed.com/hardware/zh/maixcam/os.html) tutorial.
 Note that if the conditions for `USB Burning` are met, it is recommended to use the `USB Burning` method.
 The USB burning method does not require removing the TF card.